philipp-r/bugtracker/README.md

 **Installation on Spamty server with webhook and "build-sites" by pushing to GitHub.com.**

+### Configuration

+You can do all changes by opening `./index.php?page=settings` in your browser.
+The configuration is stored in `./database/config.php`.

+To configure the API you have to enable it on the settings page and then change the access settings manually in `./database/api_config.php`.
+Have a look at `API.md` file for further information.

 ### Backup

 Before any update, it's highly recommended to make a backup.
 You only need to save folder `./database/`.